-How’s it going?
 If you ask a Polish person how they’re doing, they’ll really tell you.
 Polish has no real equivalent for the ‘How are you?
-Fine, how are you?’ exchanges we’re used to in English – so if you don’t have time to chat, it’s not rude to cut to the chase
+Fine, how are you?’ exchanges we’re used to in English.
+So if you don’t have time to chat, it’s not rude to cut to the chase.

-Massive Malbork: Here’s one for history buffs.
+Here’s one for history buffs.
 When it was finished in 1406, Malbork Castle near Gdansk was the largest castle in the world.
-Incredibly, it’s kept that title right to the present day
+Incredibly, it’s kept that title right to the present day.

-Hit the beach: It might not be everyone’s first thought of a summer beach destination, but July temperatures on Poland’s Baltic Sea coast rise to an average of 22 degrees.
-Check out busy resorts like Sopot – which also features the world’s longest wooden pier – or for a quieter getaway, enjoy the natural beauty and white sands of Rewal
+It might not be everyone’s first thought of a summer beach destination, but Poland’s Baltic Sea coast sees July temperatures that rise to an average of 22 degrees.
+Check out busy resorts like Sopot, which also features the world’s longest wooden pier.
+Alternatively, if you are looking for a quieter getaway, enjoy the natural beauty and white sands of Rewal.

-Or the slopes: If powder’s more your style, Poland also has fantastic skiing and snowboarding resorts.
+If winter sports are more your style, Poland also has fantastic skiing and snowboarding resorts.
 The biggest, at Szczyrk, offers 17 slopes with over 38 kilometres of skiing.
-Just make sure you’re insured for winter sports before you hit the powder
+Just make sure you’re insured for winter sports before you hit the snow.

-Or the dancefloor: For night owls, Warsaw’s the place to be.
+For night owls, Warsaw’s the place to be.
 Poland’s glittering capital features hundreds of great bars, along with some of Europe’s top nightclubs.
-Take in the glitz and glamour of the downtown, or head over the river to the former industrial district of Praga for a more underground vibe
+Take in the glitz and glamour of the downtown, or head over the river to the former industrial district of Praga for a more underground vibe.

-Wonderful Wieliczka: The salt mine in Wieliczka is one of Poland’s most popular attractions – and it’s not hard to see why.
+The salt mine in Wieliczka is one of Poland’s most popular attractions – and it’s not hard to see why.
 Once a working mine, it’s now been hollowed out into a series of beautiful caverns, full of statues carved directly from the translucent salt.
-There’s also an underground lake, and you can even hire it out as an unforgettable events space
+There’s also an underground lake, which you can even hire out as an unforgettable events space.

-Fill up on bread: Polish food isn’t just dumplings: the country has a great variety of local delicacies, including delicious sausages, pickles, soups, and deserts.
+Polish food isn’t just dumplings.
+The country has a great variety of local delicacies, including delicious sausages, pickles, soups, and desserts.
 But the country’s culinary star might just be its bread.
-From the famous sourdough rye to buttery braided egg loaves, pop into a bakery and try some for yourself
+From the famous sourdough rye to buttery braided egg loaves, pop into a bakery and try some for yourself.

-Learn the lingo: Polish isn’t the world’s most accessible language – they seem to get by with a lot fewer vowels than we do.
+Polish isn’t the world’s most accessible language, as they seem to get by with a lot fewer vowels than we do.
 Still, it’s a good idea to get to grips with the local lingo.
-Remember, a ‘w’ in Polish is pronounced like an English ‘v’, and a ‘j’ is pronounced like our ‘y’
+Remember, a ‘w’ in Polish is pronounced like an English ‘v’, and a ‘j’ is pronounced like our ‘y’.

-Count the roses: If you want to give a Polish person flowers as a gift, count them first – even numbers are usually only given for funerals.
-To avoid a nice gesture being misinterpreted, give three or five
+If you want to give a Polish person flowers as a gift, count them first.
+In fact, even numbers are usually only given for funerals.
+To avoid a nice gesture being misinterpreted, give three or five.

-Tipping tips: Tipping is encouraged in bars and restaurants, and your staff will expect something in the region of 10%, rising to 15% if you really appreciate the service
+Tipping is encouraged in bars and restaurants.
+Your servers will expect something in the region of 10%, rising to 15% if you really appreciate the service.

-Get the best price on travel insurance for Poland
+Get the best price on travel insurance to Poland

-Travel insurance for Poland is essential to keep your protected, but not all policies are the same.
+Travel insurance to Poland is essential to keep you protected, but not all policies are the same.
 To find the cheapest Polish travel insurance that meets all your needs, it’s important to compare before you buy.

-MoneySuperMarket’s comparison tool asks you a few simple questions about you and your holiday: where you are going, how long for and what you want your policy to cover, and in just a couple of minutes you can compare prices from a range of leading travel insurers.
+MoneySuperMarket’s comparison tool asks you a few simple questions about you and your holiday.
+Where are you going and how long for?
+What do you want your policy to cover?
+In just a couple of minutes, you can compare prices from a range of leading travel insurers.